UKCloud/documentation/articles/vmware/vmw-how-access-vcloud-api.md

 ## Before you begin

 Before using the vCloud API, we recommend that you install a REST client that enables you to access the API.
-The steps in this article use a Firefox plugin called RESTClient.
+The steps in this article use a plugin called YARC.
 For information about how to install this plugin, see [*How to install a REST client to access the vCloud API*](vmw-how-install-vcloud-api-rest-client.md).

 ## Finding your vCloud API credentials